alberto56/dcycleblog/_posts/2017-10-03-letsencrypt-https-drupal-docker.md

 Enjoy!
 -----

-You can now bask in the knowledge that your cooking blog will be man-in-the-middled.
+You can now bask in the knowledge that your cooking blog will not be man-in-the-middled.